mongodb/mongo-python-driver/doc/examples/requests.rst

 order as they ran on the client.
-This can be useful, for example, if you want to do a series of :meth:`~pymongo.collection.Collection.insert` or :meth:`~pymongo.collection.Collection.update` operations with ``safe=False``, and still be certain the next :meth:`~pymongo.collection.Collection.count` or :meth:`~pymongo.collection.Collection.count` is executed on the server after the inserts complete.
+This can be useful, for example, if you want to do a series of :meth:`~pymongo.collection.Collection.insert` or :meth:`~pymongo.collection.Collection.update` operations with ``safe=False``, and still be certain the next :meth:`~pymongo.collection.Collection.find` or :meth:`~pymongo.collection.Collection.count` is executed on the server after the inserts complete.
 This is called "read-your-writes consistency."
 (Another way to guarantee ordering is to pass ``safe=True`` to `insert` and